-* Young children may to be able to articulate the aims of these behaviors or mental acts. *
+* Young children may not be able to articulate the aims of these behaviors or mental acts. *

 B. The obsessions or compulsions are time-consuming (e.g., take more than 1 per day) or cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

-C. The obsessive- compulsive symptoms are not attributable to the physiological effects of a substance (e.g., a drug abuse or a medication) or another medical condition.
+C. The obsessive-compulsive symptoms are not attributable to the physiological effects of a substance (e.g., drug abuse or medication) or another medical condition.

 How to Approach a Loved One

-There is not a perfect way to approach a loved one that you assume or know has obsessive compulsive disorder.
-People with obsessive compulsive disorder may be embarrassed and try to hide symptoms or rituals, and mental rituals can be very difficult to recognize.
-While preventing a loved one from developing an obsessive compulsive disorder is not possible, providing support and being aware of what they’re learning in treatment can be helpful.
-For more information on how to approach a loved one with a obsessive compulsive disorder visit: https://www.psychguides.com/guides/how-to-find-help-treating-obsessive-compulsive-disorder/
+There is not a perfect way to approach a loved one that you assume or know has obsessive-compulsive disorder.
+People with obsessive-compulsive disorder may be embarrassed and try to hide symptoms or rituals, and mental rituals can be very difficult to recognize.
+While preventing a loved one from developing an obsessive-compulsive disorder is not possible, providing support and being aware of what they’re learning in treatment can be helpful.

-Treating obsessive compulsive disorder usually includes the combination of medication and therapy.
+Treating obsessive-compulsive disorder usually includes a combination of medication and therapy.
 It is important to distinguish the best course of treatment individually.

 The most common forms of medication used to reduce OCD symptoms are serotonin reuptake inhibitors (SRIs) and selective serotonin reuptake inhibitors (SSRIs).
 Some medications that are effective in both adults and children with OCD include fluoxetine, fluvoxamine, and sertraline.